Prelude and Chapter 1

 At the far wall, the wind rustled the curtains, offering brief glimpses of Elversult in the Fall.
 The fat, spade-shaped leaves, painted all manner of autumn colors, were still baring for the winter ahead.
 The sun-dappled swirl as the wind carried them away brought a weary smile to his face, distracting him from his work.

-But unlike most towns, Elversult maintained a carefully recorded population.
-9,639 men, woman, and children.
+And unlike most towns beyond Cormyr’s borders, Elversult maintained a carefully recorded population.
+9,639 men, women, and children.
 No more.
 Every birth and death was counted, carefully recorded in the registry.
-Just like most towns in this country.
 Outlanders were permitted to pass, to trade, but not to settle.
 Not without approval.

-Begrudgingly, he returned his attention to his documentation, another window into Humanity.
+Begrudgingly, he returned his attention to his documentation, yet another window into Humanity.